V4Fire/Client/src/base/b-router/README.md

 #### External routes

-Usually, when we emit a new transition by using router methods, the transition isn't reloaded a browser because it uses HistoryAPI or similar techniques.
-It is the way to create single-page applications (SPA), but sometimes we want to force reloading of the browser, for instance, we jump to another site or subdomain of the current.
+Usually, when we emit a new transition by using the router methods, the transition isn't reloaded a browser because it uses HistoryAPI or similar techniques.
+It's the way to create single-page applications (SPA), but sometimes we want to force reloading of the browser, for instance, we jump to another site or subdomain of the current.
 To do this you should specify a route path as absolute, i.e., with a protocol, host address, port, etc., or add the special `external` flag.

 ```js
 export default {